gbdev/virens/README.md

 Deployment to `hh2.gbdev.io` is handled by a GitHub Action:

 - A **CNAME** DNS record points to `gbdev.github.io`.
-- A "CNAME" file is created in the build directory by the GitHub Action, containing `hh2.gbdev.io`
+- Every time there's a push to the `master` branch, the [deploy.yml](https://github.com/gbdev/virens/blob/master/.github/workflows/deploy.yml) GitHub Action gets triggered, running `npm run build` and uploading the result build in the `gh-pages` branch of this repository which in turns gets served by GitHub Pages.
-- Every time there's a push to the `master` branch, the [deploy](https://github.com/gbdev/virens/blob/master/.github/workflows/deploy.yml) GitHub Action gets triggered, running `npm run build` and uploading the result build in the `gh-pages` branch of this repository.
+- A "CNAME" file is created in the build directory by the GitHub Action, containing "hh2.gbdev.io".

 ## Acknowledgements